The 5 Best RV Toilets – Quality, Comfort, Performance

 Reliance recommends that you use this toilet with their 100% compostable bags and gel.
 The gel/chemical typically breaks down the waste and contains odor.

 Whenever possible, I would advise that you use the Luggable for the number 2 more than for the number 1.
-Needless to say, the number 1 contributes to bad odors way more than number 2 which means you don’t have to empty it very often.
+Needless to say, number 1 contributes to bad odors way more than number 2, which means you don’t have to empty it very often.

-When it is time to dump the waste, remove the seat, fold the top of the plastic bag and tie it into a knot if possible.
-Carry the bucket to an appropriate dumping area (garbage bin) and dispose off the bags and its content.
+When it is time to dump the waste, remove the seat, fold the top of the plastic bag, and tie it into a knot if possible.
+Carry the bucket to an appropriate dumping area (garbage bin) and dispose of the bags and their contents.

 The luggable Loo’s seat lid is designed in such a way that it snaps tightly on the rim of the bucket.
 This means that the lid will not open as a result of vibration during transportation.
-You are therefore guaranteed that the wastes won’t come flying off the bucket.
+You are, therefore, guaranteed that the waste won’t come flying off the bucket.

-As you can already tell, this is not the most comfortable RV toilet but it is not terrible either.
-Its height is not also that bad.
+As you can already tell, this is not the most comfortable RV toilet, but it is not terrible either.
+Its height is not that bad.
 According to Reliance, its maximum weight capacity is 200 pounds.

 RV Toilet Buying Guide